matheo/BlankTheme/Matheo/BlankTheme/Resources/views/body/README.md

-# views/templates/body
+# views/body

 This folder stores the templates responsible of the different body possibilities.

 Each one supports one or more layouts, usable from each section template through different $body and $layout combinations.
+The naming convention used for the columns is the following:

+- col1 (`.bt-col1`): the main column with $maincontent
+- col2 (`.bt-col2`): secondary column with left blocks
+- col3 (`.bt-col3`): tertiary column with right blocks

-Let's see which advantages offers the default ones:
+Let's see which advantages offers the default bodies:

 ## 2col

-body template to support 2 and 1 column layouts `#col1` is static and `#col1` and `#col3` are floating columns
+body template to support 1 and 2 column layouts

-* Easy width change in the basemod from 25% to any fluid or fixed value.
 * Includes the '2cb' (2subcolumns-at-center-bottom) to subdivide the main column;
   using the [centerbl] and [centerbr] block positions.
 * Supported distributions: '21', '12', '31', '13' and also '1' to only have the main column

 ## 3col

-body template to support 3 column layouts all the columns are floating
+body template to support 3 column layouts

-* Easy changeable from fixed width values to fluid ones.
 * Additionaly to '2cb' this template includes another zone 'cb' at the bottom of the previous one;
   The 'cb' zone uses the [bottom] block position.
 * Supported distributions: '213', '312', '123', '132', '231', '321'.